docarray/docarray/docs/data_types/tensor/tensor.md

 ```

 !!! note
-    If you don't precise the `tensor_type` parameter it will use NdArray as default.
+    If you don't precise the `tensor_type` parameter and you tensor field is a Union of tensor or [`AnyTensor`][docarray.typing.tensor.AnyTensor] it will use NdArray as default.